 Silver American Eagles come in bullion and proof forms.
 Bullion strike coins are produced in much larger quantities and are more suitable for investment, while proof coins are coveted by collectors.
 What is the difference?

 Bullion Silver Eagles

 Bullion American Eagle coins don't come with mint marks.
 They are struck once in the minting press and do not carry the mirror finish of the proof variety.
-Investors prefer them for the considerable lower cost of purchase.
+Investors prefer them for the considerably lower cost of purchase.

 Proof Silver Eagles

-Proof American Eagle coins produced in limited quantities and are much more valuable because they must be struck twice (or more) and require specially made and polished dies.
+Proof American Eagle coins are produced in limited quantities and are much more valuable because they must be struck twice (or more) and require specially made and polished dies.
 They carry a mint mark designating where the coins were made.
 The mirror finish and visibility of fine detail make them easy to identify.

 There are three kinds of mint marks you could find on an American Silver Eagle Proof coin, depending on the year the coin was made.
 Each mint mark is a small letter printed on the reverse.